brikis98/yevgeniy-brikman-homepage/_posts/2019-10-09-talent-is-overrated.md

 date: "2019-10-09"
 ---

-An interesting read that argues that deliberate practice is the single most important factor in elite performance‚Äîfar more important than genetics, "god-given" talent, or just the sheer volume of practice.
+An interesting read that argues that deliberate practice is the single most important factor in elite performance—far more important than genetics, "god-given" talent, or just the sheer volume of practice.
 Most studies I've seen indicate that human abilities are usually a mix of nature and nurture, and this book provides compelling evidence that, at least when it comes to world-class performance, nurture plays a much stronger role.
-Of course, genetics still set your limits (e.g., if you're 5-foot-nothing, no amount of deliberate practice will get you into the NBA), and this book doesn't tell us much about what it takes to achieve great‚Äîbut not necessarily world-class‚Äîresults.
+Of course, genetics still set your limits (e.g., if you're 5-foot-nothing, no amount of deliberate practice will get you into the NBA), and this book doesn't tell us much about what it takes to achieve great—but not necessarily world-class—results.
 Nevertheless, it's a valuable read, and I personally found it inspiring to know that even the seemingly-superhuman abilities of the world's best performers are achieved primarily through a tremendous amount of hard work, and not just inborn ability.

 Some of the key insights: